acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 attach scripts to add-on panels, page-workers, widgets, or Firefox hidden windows.

-To stop a page mod from making any more modifications, call its `destroy` method.
+To stop a page-mod from making any more modifications, call its `destroy` method.

 The `PageMod` constructor takes a number of other options to control its